eivor9/budget-logbook-gui/README.md

 Noteworthy features:

-- Adding and removing transactions from a logbook
+- Adding and removing transactions from your logbook
-- Editing transactions in a logbook
+- Editing transactions in your logbook
-- Viewing the logbook
+- Viewing your logbook

-## Viewing the Log Book:
+## Viewing your Log Book:
-From the welcome page, click the `Financial Log Book` button
+From the welcome page, click the `Financial Log Book` button.

 ## Creating a new transaction:
-From the home page, click the `+ NEW TRANSACTION` button
+From the home page, click the `+ NEW TRANSACTION` button.

 ## Deleteing a transaction:
 From the home page click the transaction you would like to delete, then click the `Trash Can` in the top right-hand corner.